 Astrologically, this month (in fact this whole year, am I right?) is a bloody big one.
-In honour of our very own sovereign Aquarian, Fanny from Minka Guides herself, what better way to celebrate this divine queen than with a dive into the stars to decode what astrologers are calling ‘the astrological event of the year’: The Great Conjunction taking place on 21st December and the cosmic significance of the Great Mutation in Air in the Age of Aquarius 2020.
+In honour of our very own sovereign Aquarian, Minka from Minka Guides herself, what better way to celebrate this divine queen than with a dive into the stars to decode what astrologers are calling ‘the astrological event of the year’: The Great Conjunction taking place on 21st December and the cosmic significance of the Great Mutation in Air in the Age of Aquarius 2020.

 What is the Age of Aquarius?

 Thanks to the 1967 musical Hair, almost all of us have heard about the Age of Aquarius – but what exactly is it?

 First, let’s start with a brief intro to Astrology 101: